xenify-io/litepaper/README.md

 ## ♦️ Staking

-- Xenify introduces a dynamic staking rewards system that offers significant advantages to XNF stakers.
-By staking XNF tokens, users become eligible to receive an impressive 100% of burn fees and swap fees generated on supported chains, every single day.
+- Xenify introduces a dynamic rewards system that offers significant advantages to XNF holders.
+By locking XNF tokens, users become eligible to receive an impressive 50% of burn fees and swap fees generated on supported chains, every single day.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ♦️ Recycling

   - Recycling your native chain rewards offers a wide range of benefits and is a strategic decision to consider.
-By choosing to recycle your rewards, you can bypass the 25% claim fee and simultaneously boost your XNF holdings as 100% of your rewards contribute to the daily vXEN burn.
-This streamlined burn process is further optimised by the protocol, which mints vXEN equivalent to your rewards value while deducting the burn fee from your reward balance.
-This mechanism essentially allows you to participate in the daily burn auction without the need for additional native chain rewards to cover mandatory protocol and burn fees associated with the default burn process.
-At the end of the cycle, you will receive XNF based on the batches contributed to the burn process from your recycled rewards.
+By choosing to recycle your rewards, you not only bypass the 25% claim fee, but you also unlock the ability to participate in the burn cycle without providing additional native tokens to cover the mandatory burn fee.
+Unlike the normal burn process, our protocol uniquely deducts the burn fee from your recycled rewards, enabling fee-free participation.

-  - Moreover, leveraging the recycle function grants you exclusive access to the daily distribution of native tokens generated from the 25% claim fee.
-Your share of the native chain tokens is proportional to the rewards you recycle during a cycle.
-For instance, if $100,000 worth of native chain rewards were claimed during a cycle and you are the sole XNF staker recycling rewards, you would receive the entire $25,000 worth of native chain tokens generated from the claim fee when the cycle concludes.

-  - When users recycle rewards, their native tokens are strategically utilised to strengthen the ecosystem.
-50% of the tokens are used to generate XNF liquidity, 25% is utilised to create liquidity for the XEN token variant of the chain, and the remaining 25% of native tokens are sent to the team as USDC to cover ongoing operational expenses, including platform development, marketing campaigns, and community engagement activities.
-This mutually beneficial arrangement rewards recyclers for their dedication and active participation in the growth of Xenify, creating a win-win situation for both the earning potential of recyclers and the advancement of the platform.
+  - Recycling also provides a gateway to exclusive daily distributions.
+You'll gain access to additional rewards, including veXNF and XEN tokens drawn from protocol-owned liquidity.
+Plus, you'll receive native tokens generated from the 25% claim fee when you opt to recycle during the first hour of a cycle.
+It's an array of rewards that keeps on giving.

+  - But here’s the best part, when you recycle, your rewards go a long way in fortifying our ecosystem.
+Your contribution will not only boost rewards for XNF stakers, but also stimulates the proliferation of XNF and XEN protocol-owned liquidity, and supports our team's operational efforts.
+It's a strategic move that strengthens Xenify from the inside out.

+  - In a nutshell, recycling doesn’t only enhance your XNF position through fee-free burning.
+It also unlocks exclusive access to rewards and actively contributes to the growth of Xenify.
+This forges a win-win situation where your contributions are rewarded, and the protocol advances, creating a thriving ecosystem for all participants.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ♦️ Token Burning

-- Xenify empowers users to effortlessly burn their XEN tokens or YSL.IO native tokens directly from their wallets to participate in the daily burn auction.
-This unique burn mechanism integrates two bespoke tokens known as vXEN and vUSDy, the virtual counterparts of XEN tokens and YSL.IO native tokens, respectively.
-These tokens have a specific purpose - to facilitate the minting of XNF tokens through the burn process.

-- Consequently, users can engage in the daily burn auction, regardless of the XEN token variant or YSL.IO native token they hold.
-This burn mechanism goes beyond simply reducing the circulating supply of XEN tokens and YSL.IO native tokens; it embodies a strategic approach that unites the YSL.IO community and the broader XEN communities across all chains, fostering a shared vision that unifies both ecosystems.
+- Xenify empowers users to effortlessly burn their XEN or YSL tokens directly from their wallets to participate in the daily burn auction.
+This burn mechanism goes beyond simply reducing the circulating supply of XEN and YSL tokens; it embodies a strategic approach that unites the YSL.IO community and the broader XEN communities across all chains, fostering a shared vision that unifies both ecosystems.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ♦️ Cross-Chain Swapping

-- Xenify enables users to execute seamless cross-chain swaps, making it easier than ever to exchange tokens across 52 different chains.
-Our streamlined process offers a new level of simplicity in cross-chain token swaps and provides access to 28 aggregators, guaranteeing the most competitive rates available, while delivering an efficient and rewarding experience like never before.
+- Xenify is the ultimate solution for cross-chain swapping, allowing you to exchange tokens across 52 different chains with ease and efficiency.
+Our streamlined approach offers a new level of simplicity and provides access to 28 aggregators, ensuring you always have access to the best liquidity and rates for your swaps.

-- But here’s the best part: One of the unique advantages of using Xenify is that every time users pay the 0.5% swap fee on chains where XNF is deployed, they are rewarded with XNF tokens through a daily swap auction.
-This means that users can enjoy an effortless swapping experience while also accumulating XNF tokens.
+- But here’s the best part: One of the unique benefits of using Xenify is that you earn veXNF every time you pay the 0.5% swap fee on chains where XNF is deployed.
+This means that you not only enjoy seamless token swaps but also accumulate XNF, the native token of Xenify.

-- And the rewards don't stop there, as users can take advantage of the opportunity to earn additional daily rewards such as BNB, ETH, and MATIC by simply staking their XNF tokens.
-Xenify truly revolutionises the cross-chain swapping process; offering users simplicity, competitive rates, and a rewarding experience.
+- And the rewards keep coming!
+Holding veXNF entitles you to additional daily rewards such as BNB, ETH, and MATIC, based on the burn fees and swap fees generated during each cycle.
+Xenify is not just simplifying the swap process; it’s transforming it.
+We not only offer you the ultimate efficiency and market-leading rates, but a truly rewarding swap experience.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)